Home » Kitchen » Dog Treats Recipes » 3 Ingredient Dog Treats Recipe

 About Peanut Butter

-I swear my sweet, sugar-faced girl does prefer these 3-Ingredient Peanut Butter Dog Treats over the store-bought variety.
+My sweet, sugar-faced girl prefers these three-ingredient Peanut Butter Dog Treats over the store-bought variety.
 It’s not a coincidence that dogs readily take their medicine if tucked into a spoonful of peanuts; dogs love peanut butter.

 Flora says…”Just ensure that you avoid peanut butter with added sugar, xylitol, or salt; look for natural peanut butter.”
 Pups don’t need any of those additives!